SlyAceZeta/Ribbons.Guide/README.md

 - [Workbox](https://github.com/GoogleChrome/workbox)
 - [Google Fonts](https://fonts.google.com/)

-This project is tested with BrowserStack.
+This project is tested with [BrowserStack](https://www.browserstack.com/).

 ### License

-Pokémon, data, and images © Nintendo/Creatures Inc./Game Freak.
-This project is not affiliated with Nintendo, Creatures Inc., Game Freak, or The Pokémon Company.
+Pokémon and all images © Nintendo/Creatures Inc./Game Freak.
+This free fan project is not affiliated with Nintendo, Creatures Inc., Game Freak, or The Pokémon Company.

 All original content and code is governed by the [GPL-3.0 license](https://opensource.org/license/gpl-3-0/).